 Recent and forthcoming guidelines on responsible land-based investment point to the importance of transparency around contractual terms, and to the significant role to be played by investors in this process.
 Numerous guidelines recommend that investors make all relevant information concerning land-based investments, including the contracts governing control over and/or use of the land concerned, available to affected stakeholders and the general public.
 Even where applicable legal frameworks do not specifically require such disclosure, investors can take the lead in promoting increased transparency and ensuring that affected stakeholders are informed of the rights and responsibilities of contracting parties.

-OpenLandContracts.org provides investors with a practical, straightforward way of meeting this emerging best practice by providing a neutral web-based platform for disclosure.
-Investors can work directly with the OpenLandContracts.org team to select and publish land-based investment contracts on the online repository.
-Should you wish to learn more about how disclosure can become a part of the investment process, please contact the OpenLandContracts.org team using the details provided below.
+OpenLandContracts provides investors with a practical, straightforward way to meet this emerging best practice by providing a neutral web-based platform for disclosure.
+Investors can work directly with the OpenLandContracts team to select and publish land-based investment contracts online.
+Should you wish to learn more about how disclosure can become a part of the investment process, please contact us.

 For further information ...